-- Perform all incubation and wash steps under gentle rotation or rocking motion (~0.5 to 1 cycle/sec) to ensure complete and even solution coverage as well as to avoid foaming or bubbles from appearing on the membrane surface. - All washes and incubations (except for detection buffers incubation step) should be performed using the 8-Well Incubation Tray provided in the kit. - Cover the 8-Well Incubation Tray with the lid for all incubation steps to avoid evaporation and outside debris contamination. - Completely cover the membranes with sample or reagent during each incubation.
-Avoid forceful pipetting directly onto the membrane, instead gently pipette in a corner of each well. - Aspirate samples and reagents completely after each step by suctioning off excess liquid with a pipette.
-Tilting the tray so the liquid moves to a corner and then pipetting is an effective method. - The sample, Biotinylated Antibody Cocktail and HRP-Conjugated Streptavidin incubation steps may be performed overnight at 2-8°C. Overnight incubations are the most effective method of increasing spot intensities but may also increase background noise.
+- Perform ALL incubation and wash steps under gentle rotation or rocking motion (~0.5 to 1 cycle/sec) using an orbital shaker or oscillating rocker to ensure complete and even reagent/sample coverage.
+Rocking/rotating too vigorously may cause foaming or bubbles to appear on the membrane surface which should be avoided. - All washes and incubations should be performed in the Incubation Tray provided in the kit. - Cover the Incubation Tray with the lid provided during all incubation steps to avoid evaporation and outside debris contamination. - Ensure the membranes are completely covered with sufficient sample or reagent volume during each incubation. - Avoid forceful pipetting directly onto the membrane; instead, gently pipette samples and reagents into a corner of each well. - Aspirate samples and reagents completely after each step by suctioning off excess liquid with a pipette.
+Tilting the tray so the liquid moves to a corner and then pipetting is an effective method. - Optional overnight incubations may be performed for the following steps to increase overall spot signal intensities: - Sample Incubation - Biotinylated Antibody Cocktail Incubation - HRP-Streptavidin Incubation